Nashotah House: Academics

 It also offers a one-year certificate program in Anglican studies, geared toward students who have received an M.Div. from a non-Anglican institution and wish to be ordained within the Anglican tradition.
-The Master of Pastoral Ministry and the M.A. in Ministry degree may be earned through a combination of residential and online study.
+The Master of Pastoral Ministry and the Master of Ministry degree may be earned through a combination of residential and online study.

-The D.Min., S.T.M., M.Div., M.P.M., M.T.S. and M.A. in Ministry degrees are accredited by the Association of Theological Schools in the United States and Canada.
+The DMin, STM, MDiv, MPM, MTS, MM and MSM degrees are accredited by the Association of Theological Schools in the United States and Canada.

 Campus

 The property of the Nashotah House Theological Seminary covers 365 acres (148 ha) of land.

 The main buildings of the seminary include, from oldest: